-Over the past few years, we have also made progress in advancing our RIGScan development program while incurring minimal research expenses.
-Our RIGS technology, which had been essentially inactive since failing to gain approval following our original biologic license application in 1997, has been the subject of renewed interest due primarily to the analysis of survival data related to patients who participated in the original Phase 3 clinical studies that were completed in 1996.
+Over the past few years, we have also made progress in advancing our RIGScan development program.
+Our RIGS technology, which had been essentially inactive since failing to gain approval following our original Biologic License Application (BLA) in 1997, has been the subject of renewed interest due primarily to the analysis of survival data related to patients who participated in the original Phase 3 clinical studies that were completed in 1996.
 We received additional guidance from EMA during 2008 on the clinical development for RIGScan which we used as our basis to re-approach FDA.

-Our objective has been, and continues to be, to define and implement a clinical development plan which is harmonized between the U.S. and the EU in order to leverage our resources and efforts, and engage potential development partners.
-To that end, during December 2009 we submitted an IND amendment to FDA which included the design of a proposed Phase 3 clinical trial of RIGScan.
-Since filing the IND amendment, we have determined that due to differences in the current manufacturing process from the process used in the 1990's, a further amendment to the IND should be filed addressing the differences.
-In addition, in October 2010, we filed a response letter to FDA related to the Agency's complete response letter to the open Biologic License Application (BLA) from 1997.
-During 2010, we also learned that review responsibility for the RIGS BLA had been transferred from CBER to the Division of Medical Imaging Products in CDER at FDA.
-The submission of the BLA response letter was the first of several activities that Neoprobe intends to complete with FDA related to the reactivation of development of the RIGS technology.
-We held a pre-IND meeting with FDA in February 2011 to discuss the clinical development and regulatory plans for RIGScan.
+Our objective, to the extent possible, has been, and continues to be, to define and implement a clinical development plan which is harmonized between the U.S. and the EU in order to leverage our resources and efforts, and engage potential development partners.
+To that end, during December 2009 we submitted an Investigational New Drug (IND) amendment to FDA which included the design of a proposed Phase 3 clinical trial of RIGScan.
+In addition, in October 2010, we filed a response letter to FDA related to the Agency's complete response letter to the open BLA from 1997.
+In February 2011, we held a pre-IND meeting with FDA to discuss the clinical development and regulatory plans for RIGScan.

 The focus of Neoprobe's February 2011 pre-IND meeting with FDA was to first define the basic CMC requirements needed to resume clinical development efforts on RIGScan.
 FDA reviewed Neoprobe's comprehensive pre-IND package, including key aspects of the clinical development and drug development plans, and provided direction to the Company on its clinical and manufacturing activities going forward.
 As an outcome of the pre-IND meeting, FDA provided guidance regarding enhancing our manufacturing platform, including process improvements to increase manufacturing efficiency and the quality of the underlying biologic antibody.
-With the guidance, we have begun to implement manufacturing plans as a first step to recommencing clinical study of the technology in 2012 and beyond.
-In addition, FDA suggested Neoprobe consider using a humanized version of the CC49 antibody in future clinical trials rather than the murine (mouse DNA-based) antibody used in earlier RIGScan trials.
-We are evaluating the impact of a change to the humanized antibody as a part of our current efforts to obtain scientific advice from EMA.
-We expect to hold a scientific advice meeting with EMA in the coming months and will evaluate this outcome along with the feedback from FDA in determining which steps are most appropriate in getting RIGScan back into human clinical testing as quickly as possible
+In August 2011, we held a meeting with the Scientific Advice Working Party (SAWP) of the EMA and received similar guidance as we received from FDA, as well as the suggestion that we consider use of a humanized version of the RIGS antibody.
+With this collective guidance, we have begun to change to a humanized antibody on our development and regulatory timelines.
+Based on our preliminary assessment, we believe we may still be able to accomplish the necessary manufacturing steps and still be in the clinic in late 2012; however, the timing of re-entry into human clinical trials will ultimately depend on regulatory agency agreement with the specific clinical development plan and outcomes.

 It should also be noted that the RIGScan biologic drug has not been produced for several years.
 We have successfully completed the initial steps in re-characterizing the murine-based drug cell line and believe, based on work done to date, that the cell line is still viable.
 During the third quarter of 2009, we announced that we had executed a Biopharmaceutical Development and Supply Agreement with Laureate Biopharmaceutical Services, Inc. (Laureate Biopharma).
-This agreement will support manufacturing process development work, the initial evaluation of the viability of the CC49 master working cell bank, and the initial steps in re-validating the clinical grade and commercial production process for the RIGScan antibody.
+This agreement will support manufacturing process development work, evaluation of the CC49 master working cell bank, and the initial steps in re-validating the clinical grade and commercial production process for the RIGScan antibody.
 Laureate Biopharma has made progress in the re-validation of the manufacturing process and has completed preliminary biologic characterization activities.
-Our development plans for RIGScan include the consideration of alternative radiolabeling processes and the possibility of utilizing the more state-of-the-art humanized antibody.
-Depending on the outcome of our evaluation, we will need to establish manufacturing and radiolabeling capabilities for the CC49 antibody in order to meet the regulatory needs for the RIGScan product.
-We have already begun discussions with parties capable of supporting such activities.
+Our development plans for RIGScan also include the consideration of alternative radiolabeling processes.
+We will need to establish manufacturing and radiolabeling capabilities for the CC49 antibody in order to meet the regulatory needs for the RIGScan product.